CawaMS/Aspire_eShop_redis-WIP/README.md

     azd up
     ```

-4. Recommending to use 'East US'.
-All region, control plane, and performance optimziations roll out will finish on Thursday Nov 14.
+4. Recommending to use 'Australia East', so resources Redis, SQL, and Open AI won't run into quota constains in your internal Azure subscription.

 ## Running the project in Azure using other Azure Redis service SKUs